silbinarywolf/proposal-fel/README.md

 - Unintuitive and hard to understand.
 We base this on personal experience where  either a client has provided frontend where BEM wasn't followed properly or where teams with not much experience in frontend get it wrong.
 We don't see this as a failing of developer, but rather the unintuitive aesthetic of BEM itself.

-### What CSS properties or features have erroneous behaviour in certain browsers
+### What HTML patterns or CSS features have erroneous behaviour in certain browsers

-Here are a list of tools or resources that help assist you in finding what CSS rules are supported.
+Here are a list of tools or resources that help assist you in finding what HTML is valid and what CSS rules are supported.

+#### W3C Markup Validation Service

+A [website](https://validator.w3.org/) that tells you whether your HTML is correct or not.

+**Pros**

+- Tells you whether your HTML is valid or not.
+- Historically, this was very good at helping you figure out why Internet Explorer 6, 7 or 8 wasn't working, usually due to a unclosed or incorrectly closed tag.

+**Cons**

+- Not built-in.
+Requires you provide a live URL or paste HTML per-page.

 #### CanIUse